 So Haneke is the director of the millennium so far for me, taking honors in 2000, 2005, and 2012 (and he was very close in 2001 and 2009 too).
 Movie of the millennium so far for me?
 Probably Mulholland Dr., but A Separation, No Country, Code Unknown, Punch-Drunk Love, Amour, and Eternal Sunshine run it close.

 Does my list embody a 'great man' personal theory of film?
-Here are my repeaters: Hitchcock tops 6 times from the '30s through to 1960; the Coens top 4 times; Powell&Pressburger, Kubrick, Scorsese, and Haneke top three times apiece; and Murnau, Chaplin, Lang, Renoir, Hawks, Wilder, Kazan, Spielberg, Lynch, Tarantino, and Wes Anderson each hit twice according to me.
+Here are my repeaters: Hitchcock tops 6 times from the '30s through to 1960; the Coens and Powell&Pressburger both top 4 times; Kubrick, Scorsese, and Haneke top three times apiece; and Murnau, Chaplin, Lang, Renoir, Hawks, Wilder, Kazan, Spielberg, Lynch, Tarantino, and Wes Anderson each hit twice according to me.

 So my director ranking (going just by their #1s) is:

 7=.
 Chaplin, Murnau, Lang, Renoir, Hawks, Wilder, Kazan, Spielberg, Lynch, Tarantino, W. Anderson

-2017 Note: There are only ten women-directed films on my list, with Leni Riefenstahl's Olympia (1938) as my first, Agnes Varda's Cleo from 5 to 7 (1961) as my second (and my only woman-directed year-topper), Chantal Akerman's Jeanne Dielmann (1975) as my third, Varda again with L'une Chante, L'autre Pas (1977) & Vagabond (1985) as my fourth, and Catherine Breillat's 36 Fillette (1988) as my sixth, and Campion's An Angel at my Table (1990) my seventh.
-But things are looking up: as many woman-directed films (one each from Kathryn Bigelow, Andrea Arnold, Lynne Ramsay, Debra Granik, and Marin Ade) have made my list in the 21st Century as did in the 80 years of the 20th Century that I covered.
+2017 Note: There are only eleven woman-directed films on my list, with Leni Riefenstahl's Olympia (1938) as my first, Agnes Varda's Cleo from 5 to 7 (1961) as my second (and my only woman-directed year-topper), Chantal Akerman's Jeanne Dielmann (1975) as my third, Varda again with L'une Chante, L'autre Pas (1977) & Vagabond (1985) as my fourth, and Catherine Breillat's 36 Fillette (1988) as my sixth, and Campion's An Angel at my Table (1990) my seventh.
+But things are looking up: more woman-directed films (one each from Kathryn Bigelow, Andrea Arnold, Lynne Ramsay, Debra Granik, Marielle Heller, and Marin Ade) have made my list in the 21st Century than did in the 80 years of the 20th Century that I covered.
+Progress.